Skip to content

 Summary

-Moving files from your computer’s OneDrive folder to another location before they sync lets you remove them from cloud storage while keeping them on your hard drive.
+Moving files from a computer's OneDrive folder to another location before they sync removes files from cloud storage while keeping the files on the computer's hard drive.

 Was this guide helpful?